 - 1. Maintain effective communication between teachers, students and families about the virtual learning plan. - 2.
-Teachers should be available throughout the day for questions and feedback even if the day is fully asynchronous. - 3.
+Teachers should be available throughout the day for questions and feedback. - 3.
 Feedback is paramount and students should be accountable for their work.
 Assignments shall be assessed in a timely manner to provide feedback to the student.